GuidodiPasquo/AeroVECTOR/README.md

 # AeroVECTOR - The Model Rocket Simulator & Tuner
 This is a Model Rocket Simulator oriented towards active stabilization.
-It integrates the 3DOF Equations of Motion, allowing to tune controllers used in Model Rockets.
+It integrates the three degree of freedom equations of motion, allowing to tune controllers used in Model Rockets.
 There is pre-coded controller in the file *src/control.py*, one can use it or run the Flight Computer's software through Software in the Loop.